-2 miners missing after roof collapse at Louisiana salt mine
+Miners missing after roof collapse at Louisiana salt mine

 Latest Weather Blog

-2 miners missing after roof collapse at Louisiana salt mine
+Miners missing after roof collapse at Louisiana salt mine

 AVERY ISLAND - Authorities are searching for a pair of workers after the ceiling collapsed at a salt mine in south Louisiana.